 • Best Way to Stop Moles Digging Tunnels: A combination of soil modification and deterrents creates an environment that moles find uninviting.

-5. Improve Your Mole-Mills for Better Results
+5. Improve Your Mole Windmill for Better Results

 • Attach Reflective Tape: This helps deter moles and birds while making the windmill more visible.